Napoleonic Re-enacting in North America

 During this period the 21e was an elite regiment in the first corps of the Grande Armee

 and served under the Emperor Napoleon Bonaparte.

-the original unit formed in England, the 1er Compagnie, 2e Compagne in the Low Countries and France,
+the original unit formed in England, the 1er Compagnie,

 and the 3e Compagnie in North America, and lastly a 4e Compagnie in Australia.